Each detail in a Facit Home is carefully considered and none more so than the 6.8m tall stairway recently installed in Pocketsdell House.

 In order to create a more natural feel, the edges of any “cells” that were cut into by the required borders were rounded out in unique shapes.
 This detailing allowed us to remove the rigid lines between the pattern and the panel borders.

-Manufacturing and installing the staircase panels
+Manufacturing the staircase

 First, there are a few industry terms that might help.